Qhé hacer en Chiang Mai - Wat Chedi Luang

-Chiang Mai, between temples, mountains and smiles
+What to do in Chiang Mai: temples, mountains and smiles

 Chiang Mai, the city with the most temples in Thailand